socket-var/blockchain-market/README.md

   contract.addTokens(1000);
   ```

-  **Note:** This is a one time operation, later when an admin is added in the database, more tokens can be added using UI.
+  **Note:** This is an optional one time operation, later when an admin is added in the database, more tokens can be added using UI.

 - Go to the terminal and type `npm install`